IAM key attribute reference

 -

 Data model: Contains field mappings to translate between Lumi event fields and data model fields defined in Splunk.
+Applies to transparent mode federated search only.
 See Set up Splunk transparent federated search for details on how to configure the JSON object for this attribute.

 Grafana attributes